Pour Some Sugar on Me: Reception

 The somewhat delayed success of "Pour Some Sugar on Me" (due to the new promo release) helped send Hysteria to number 1 on the Top Pop Albums chart (now the Billboard 200) a year after release, selling four million copies during the single's run.
-The song reached number 2 on the US Billboard Hot 100 (denied the top spot by "Hold On to the Nights" by Richard Marx), number 18 in the UK Singles Chart and number 26 on the ARIA charts (Australia).
+The song reached number 2 on the US Billboard Hot 100, number 18 in the UK Singles Chart and number 26 on the Australian Singles Chart.

 MTV ranked "Pour Some Sugar on Me" number 1 in its "Top 300 Videos of All Time" countdown in May 1991.
 In 2006, VH1 ranked the song number 2 on its list of the "100 Greatest Songs of the '80s."

-In 2012 due to royalty conflicts with their record company regarding profits from online sales, the band re-recorded the song, along with "Rock of Ages", under the title "Pour Some Sugar on Me 2012" and released both digitally in June 2012 (similarly, a re-recorded version of the single "Hysteria" entitled "Hysteria (2013 Re-Recorded Version)" was also released online the following year).
+In 2012, due to royalty conflicts with their record company regarding profits from online sales, the band re-recorded the song, along with "Rock of Ages", under the title "Pour Some Sugar on Me 2012" and released both digitally in June 2012 (similarly, a re-recorded version of the single "Hysteria" entitled "Hysteria (2013 Re-recorded Version)" was also released online the following year).

-The song is a mainstays of classic rock and classic hits stations.
-In the 2010's, it was added to some adult contemporary stations despite never hitting that chart.
+The song is a mainstay of classic rock and classic hits stations.
+In the 2010s, it was added to some adult contemporary stations despite never hitting that chart.

 Music video

 Two different music videos for the song were produced.
-The first version (directed by Russell Mulcahy) shows the band playing inside a derelict Irish stately home (Mount Merrion House at Stillorgan, Dublin) while it is being demolished by a wrecking ball and a burly, sledgehammer-wielding, female construction worker.
+The first version (directed by Russell Mulcahy) shows the band playing inside a derelict Irish stately home (Mount Merrion House at Stillorgan, Dublin) while it is being demolished by a wrecking ball and a burly, sledgehammer-wielding, female construction worker played by Rosemary Henderson, who at the time was appearing on Saturday morning children's television in Ireland.

 Filmed before the song became a hit in the United States, a second video simply of the band playing the song live was released for American MTV.
 The American video (directed by Wayne Isham) was edited from the band's full-length 1989 video release, Live: In the Round, in Your Face, recorded at McNichols Sports Arena in Denver, CO, in February 1988.
 The music video for the song had an extended, distortion-laden intro in lieu of the album version's "Step inside, walk this way" intro.
 Most compilations use the extended music video-style intro.